Darboux-type center conditions for families of planar polynomial vector fields: Lyapunov Theory for homogeneous differential systems

 All remaining terms of degree $k = 2 + m(n-1) + i$, $i = 1,\dots n-2$ can be considered by analogues to (\ref{eq:third_case_lhs}) and (\ref{eq:third_case}).
 This leads to only trivial (zero) solutions for $V_k$ and the corresponding Lyapunov constants $L_j$.
 In summary, the statements of the proposition give a complete account of the only non-zero $V_k$ and $L_j$ in terms of the degree $n$ and the parameters $(f,g)$ of the nonlinearities $F_n$ and $G_n$ of the homogeneous system \eqref{eq:homogeneous_system}. \end{proof}

 As a direct consequence of the proposition, we see that the first non-zero Lyapunov constants follow a distinct pattern, which depends on the parity of $n$.
-This is illustrated in the table below.

 Another consequence of the proof of the proposition is that we have uncovered an explicit algebraic structure of the non-zero Lyapunov constants.
-This will be used to prove our main result on homogeneous systems, see Theorem~\ref{theo1} in Section~\ref{sec:main_theorem_for_generic_homogeneous_differential_systems}.
+We capture this finding in the following corollary:

-\begin{corollary} Given a homogeneous system \eqref{eq:homogeneous_system} of degree $n \ge 2$, generically all $n+2$ coefficients of $V_{n+1}$ appear explicitly in the expression of each non-zero Lyapunov constant $L_j$, for $j \geq n-1$. \end{corollary}
+\begin{corollary} Given a homogeneous system \eqref{eq:homogeneous_system} of degree $n \ge 2$, generically all $n+2$ coefficients of $V_{n+1}$ appear explicitly in the expression of each non-zero Lyapunov constant $L_j$, for $j \geq n-1$.
+Furthermore, each coefficient of $V_{n+1}$ depends linearly on the underlying parameters $(f,g)$. \end{corollary}

 Note that for odd degrees $n$, the coefficients of $V_{n+1}$ do not appear in the algebraic expression for the very first non-zero Lyapunov constant $L_{(n-1)/2}$.
-That is why we have added the restriction $j \geq n-1$ in corollary.
+That is why we have added the restriction $j \geq n-1$ in the corollary.
 We point out that this is the only exception to the rule, and it follows from observing the structure of \eqref{eq:mid_degree}.
+A more detailed explanation is given in the Appendix.